mtoner23/adventofcode/README.md

-re# Toner's Advent of code solutions!
+# Toner's Advent of code solutions!

 Learning to write rust via this challenge